 Known as ei ledo, this two-part textile is the ceremonial dress of women from the Hubi Iki or Lesser Blossom descent group.
 The primary motif, called kebeba, refers to a butterfly.

-This textile is lovely on as a wall hanging or used as throw on the bed or over a chair.
+This textile would be striking as a wall hanging or draped over a bed or chair.

 With questions or for assistance, please contact. email@example.com, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.

 We work directly with over 1,000 women in more than 35 groups on 12 Indonesian islands from Kalimantan to Timor

 We empower women’s enterprises and put money directly into women’s hands where it best ensures their households’ welfares.

 Our cultural and technical support moves weavers to great pride of ownership, inspiring the extraordinary quality of their work.

 Dye plant use perpetuates a sustainable relationship with the land, and helps a community prioritize conservation.